samsquire/ideas4/README.md

 When I change a field, I should regenerate up to root a new record and append to the log for the data structure.

 This can be combined with mega tree.
+We need a global Log object that everyone uses to access the root of the data structure.

+When there is a change, the root object is changed.
+The problem is parallel updates to the root object, anyone who changes before the root is changed would be overwritten.

+We need to avoid last write wins as Left Right is not enough to protect the root.
+So we need multiversio conconvurrency control.

 # 47. Loop selection and autoparallelization